 As of September 30, 2013, New Residential’s outstanding options were summarized as follows:

 Net income earned prior to the spin-off is included in additional paid-in capital instead of retained earnings since the accumulation of retained earnings began as of the date of spin-off.

 New Residential is required to present both basic and diluted earnings per share (“EPS”).
 Basic EPS is calculated by dividing net income by the weighted average number of shares of common stock outstanding.
 Diluted EPS is computed by dividing net income by the weighted average number of shares of common stock outstanding plus the additional dilutive effect, if any, of common stock equivalents during each period.
 New Residential’s common stock equivalents are its outstanding stock options.
-During the three and six months ended June 30, 2014, based on the treasury stock method, New Residential had 6,405,348 and 6,457,136 dilutive common stock equivalents outstanding, respectively.
-During the three and six months ended June 30, 2013, New Residential had 3,633,843 and 1,826,960 dilutive common stock equivalents outstanding, respectively.
+During the three and nine months ended September 30, 2013, based on the treasury stock method, New Residential had 6,816,497 and 3,508,415 dilutive common stock equivalents, respectively.
+During the three and nine months ended September 30, 2012, New Residential did not have any dilutive common stock equivalents outstanding.

 For the purposes of computing EPS for periods prior to the spin-off on May 15, 2013, New Residential treated the common shares issued in connection with the spin-off as if they had been outstanding for all periods presented, similar to a stock split.
 For the purposes of computing diluted EPS for periods prior to the spin-off on May 15, 2013, New Residential treated the 21.5 million options issued on the spin-off date as a result of the conversion of Newcastle options as if they were granted on May 15, 2013 since no New Residential awards were outstanding prior to that date.